floriandejonckheere/falqon/docs/quickstart.md

 ## Configuration

+The default configuration works out of the box with the provided `docker-compose.yml` file.
-See [configuration](configuration.md) if you want to configure Falqon.
+See [configuration](configuration.md) if you want to adjust the configuration.

 ## Usage